 B. HEALTH AND SAFETY IN COLLEGE RESIDENTIAL HALLS

 The following fire safety code and college policy violations are subject to disciplinary action, including but not limited to, referral to the Conduct Review Board:

 - Care of Rooms, Common Areas, and Furnishings.
 All residents are responsible for keeping their room, suite, or apartment and all common areas in their building or apartment complex in acceptable condition in accordance with the Facilities Management Policy.

 - Cooking/Kitchens.
 In certain locations, the College provides cooking facilities for student use.
 Cooking other than by microwave outside of established kitchens is prohibited; students are allowed to use a microwave oven or coffeemaker in their room.
 Residents are responsible for food or other personal belongings left in the kitchen area.
 All food and trash must be properly disposed of and students should check to be sure that ovens are turned off after use.

-- Permitted Items: The following items are permitted: Microwave ovens of 1000 watts or less and not larger than one cubic ft. in size, Energy Star-rated refrigerators less than four cubic ft. in size, computer equipment, coffeemakers, curling and clothing irons, hair dryers, desk fans, lamps, televisions and DVD players.
+- Permitted Items: The following items are permitted: Microwave ovens of 1000 watts or less and not larger than one cubic ft. in size, Energy Star-rated refrigerators less than four cubic ft. in size, computer equipment, coffeemakers, electric kettles, curling and clothing irons, hair dryers, desk fans, lamps, televisions and DVD players.
 All permitted appliances must be Underwriters Laboratory (UL) approved.
-Permitted appliances in poor working condition, or those deemed inappropriate by the of Residential and Housing Operations, must be removed from College spaces.
+Permitted appliances in poor working condition, or those deemed inappropriate by the Director of Residential and Housing Operations, must be removed from College spaces.